DuncanMacWeb/acrosticon/acrosticon/notes/diary.md

 I am still unsure how isomorphic-lab handles a non-js POST, which then renders the react componants again.
 There seems to be a react-router-middlewhere which captures the POST params in the url field, yuck!
 For now, am focussing on getting it working server-side.
  -- Tom

+Ran into problems refactoring to make it simple to create React/Transmit components by passing in just JSX.
+There is a bug that seems to annoy the Link component no end that's still unresolved.

 ## 29 March 2015